jyrobin/cac/README.md

 **C**ommand **A**nd **C**onquer is a JavaScript library for building CLI apps.

+This is forked from [cacjs/cac](https://github.com/cacjs/cac) for the purpose of being able to pass an extra context object when processing commands, so that e.g.

+- the same CAC instance can process multiple requests concurrently, while each request still has its own context, e.g. for logging/response
+- multiple CAC instances can be composed to form larger hierarchy

 ## Features

 - **Super light-weight**: No dependency, just a single file.